neuralXray/hexchat-plugins/README.md

 ### 13. Update

+Features:

+* Rename the colors file to update the HexChat theme according to the system theme.

-Update nickname, username, and realname with randomized strings only on specified networks and in global configuration.
+* Update nickname, username, and realname with randomized strings only on specified networks and in global configuration.
 The nickname and username are the same.
     * Nickname and realname format: Guest[0-9]{4}
     * Username format: [a-zA-Z][a-zA-Z0-9]{8}

 #### Configuration file